 Better Data Visualizations

-The data visualization field combines data analysis, graphic design, journalism, and statistics and aims to help analysts in a variety of fields provide their audience with greater insights into their research or products.
-In this presentation, I lay the groundwork for how to use data visualization to more effectively communicate.
-This presentation will demonstrate different types of visualizations and their uses, as well as how to avoid creating graphics that result in ineffective and inaccurate perceptions of data.
-These guidelines will prepare you to create clearer, more accurate, and more visually appealing graphics.
+The data visualization field combines data analysis, graphic design, journalism, and statistics to help analysts provide their audiences with greater insights into their research.
+In this presentation, I lay the groundwork for using data visualization to communicate more effectively — demonstrating different types of visualizations and their uses, and how to avoid graphics that result in ineffective or inaccurate perceptions of data.

 Better Data Communication

-A first step to improving the way you communicate data and analysis is to have some basic understanding of best practices and strategies.
-In this talk, I lay out three principles for better data visualization: Show the Data, Reduce the Clutter, and Integrate Graphics and Text.
-I also lay out three principles for better presentations: Visualize, Unify, and Focus.
-Together, with the help of examples, both good and bad, I demonstrate how anyone can more effectively communicate their data and elicit insight.
+In this talk, I lay out three principles for better data visualization — Show the Data, Reduce the Clutter, and Integrate Graphics and Text — and three principles for better presentations: Visualize, Unify, and Focus.
+Together, with examples both good and bad, I demonstrate how anyone can more effectively communicate their data and elicit insight.

-This presentation is perfect for audiences looking for a targeted review of ways to improve the way they communicate their data.
+Perfect for audiences looking for a targeted review of ways to improve how they communicate their data.

 Better Presentations

-When faced with the prospect of giving a presentation, researchers and analysts often simply convert their reports to slides: text is converted to bullets, and figures and tables are simply copied and pasted.
-The problem with that approach is that presentations are a fundamentally different form of communication than are reports or journal articles.
-In this presentation, I give you the conceptual underpinnings behind giving better presentations, and the tools and techniques to put them into practice.
+When faced with giving a presentation, researchers and analysts often simply convert their reports to slides — text becomes bullets, figures get copied and pasted.
+The problem is that presentations are a fundamentally different form of communication than reports or journal articles.
+In this presentation, I give you the conceptual underpinnings behind better presentations, and the tools and techniques to put them into practice.

 Applying Racial Equity Awareness in Data Visualization

-How can analysts, researchers, and developers apply a race- and ethnicity-conscious lens to their data analysis and data visualization work?
-How can we take a more diverse, equitable, and inclusive (DEI) perspective to our research, data, and visualizations?
-Just as we carefully consider our written words, we should be equally careful in how we visually present data to our readers, users, and audiences, including the words we use in and around those visuals.
-Taking a DEI perspective means considering how the specific lived experiences and perspectives of the people and communities we are studying, as well as our readers, will perceive information and carry that information forward.
-In this talk, I discuss a variety of techniques that data visualization producers should consider when creating visuals with this DEI approach.
+How can analysts, researchers, and developers apply a race- and ethnicity-conscious lens to their data visualization work?
+Just as we carefully consider our written words, we should be equally careful in how we visually present data — including the words we use in and around those visuals.
+In this talk, I discuss a variety of techniques that data visualization producers should consider when creating visuals with a DEI approach.

-This presentation is perfect for audiences looking to improve how they communicate with and about people and communities of focus, and is the focus of my June 2021 Do No Harm Guide: Applying Equity Awareness in Data Visualization.
+Perfect for audiences looking to improve how they communicate with and about people and communities of focus, and is the focus of the Do No Harm Guide: Applying Equity Awareness in Data Visualization.

 To make a difference in today’s policy ecosystem, scholars must think beyond the academic journal.
-Many resist the idea of developing a communication strategy, thinking either that it doesn’t matter, that someone else will do it, or that their work will be naturally discovered.
-Developing a communication strategy—and implementing that strategy—recognizes the importance of making research accessible to wider audiences, decisionmakers, and policymakers.
-In this talk, I provide a high-level review of the Elevate the Debate book and provide you with key skills to effectively plan and communicate your data and analysis.
+Developing a communication strategy recognizes the importance of making research accessible to wider audiences, decisionmakers, and policymakers.
+In this talk, I provide a high-level review of the Elevate the Debate book and give you key skills to effectively plan and communicate your data and analysis.

-This presentation is perfect for audiences looking to create a strategic plan to communicate their work and is the basis of my 2020 book Elevate the Debate: A Multilayered Approach to Communicating Your Research.
+Perfect for audiences looking to create a strategic plan to communicate their work.
+Based on my book Elevate the Debate: A Multilayered Approach to Communicating Your Research.

 Visualizing Text: A Tour of Qualitative Data Visualizations

-This presentation is perfect for audiences working with and trying to visualize qualitative data such as questionnaires, interviews, focus groups, or observations.
+Perfect for audiences working with qualitative data such as questionnaires, interviews, focus groups, or observations.

 Data Currency — Unlocking Value With Visualization

-Most organizations recognize the innate value of data, and are beginning to trade in its powerful currency.
-But this has not wholly erased the challenges data and analytics leaders face when trying to illustrate how data can unlock potential business value.
-Enter data visualization.
-In this talk I share insights into using visualization to spark cultural shifts within organizations.
-I explain how making data visual and digestible allows decisionmakers to see how data fits into the organization’s bigger picture and helps leadership tackle emerging problems like managing the evergrowing volume of structured and unstructured data.
+Most organizations recognize the innate value of data, but still struggle to illustrate how data can unlock business value.
+In this talk I share insights into using visualization to spark cultural shifts within organizations — showing how making data visual and digestible helps leadership tackle emerging problems and make better decisions.

-This presentation is perfect for audiences who want to improve or change the way their organizations process, analyze, and communicate their data and analysis.
+Perfect for audiences who want to improve how their organizations process, analyze, and communicate their data.

 Once Upon a Time: From Data to Stories

-This presentation is perfect for audiences who are trying to tell stories with their data and want to learn better ways to do so.
+Perfect for audiences trying to tell stories with their data and looking for better ways to do so.

 Details and Logistics